sling1776/Large-File-Processing/doc/Signature.md

 | Date      | Events
 |-----------|--------------------
 | October 8 | Figured out Assignment requirements as well as a simple way of completing the assignment.
 | October 9 | began writing pseudocode for the assignment.
+Finished Implementation.
+Testing.